Walnut Creek, California

 Crime, hazards, and ratings

 Walnut Creek's property crime grade reflects the downtown retail core, not the residential neighbourhoods (a denominator artifact common to Bay Area cities with heavy daytime shopping traffic).
 Flood risk is low city-wide, fire hazard concentrates on the western Lafayette ridges and Shell Ridge open space east of downtown, and the Concord Fault traverses the eastern edge of the city.
-Schools rank consistently in the top 10 percent of California.
+Schools rank consistently in the top 10% of California.

 CategoryRatingDetail